 The guiding principle of balancing Vata Dosha is as simple as practicing directly opposite characteristics of Vata.
 Ayurveda prescribes numerous methods involving dietary changes, lifestyle practices, yoga and pranayama routines, meditation, and external treatments of massage, and aromatherapy.

-Vata Diet – Foods, Herbs, and Dietary Habits to Balance Vata
+Vata Pacifying Diet – Foods, Herbs and Dietary Habits

 - Prefer smaller meals during the day and do not hold hunger.
-Timely meals at fixed time everyday should be taken.
+Always take timely meals at fixed time everyday.

-- Warm and unctuous foods such as porridges, curries, gruels, and soups should be taken.
+- Take warm and unctuous foods such as porridges, curries, gruels, and soups.